 Ripple undertakes a risk assessment in the due diligence process for new and existing suppliers to the projects it manages.
 We will consider the risk profile of individual countries identified as providing major components to the supplier, the business services rendered by the supplier, and any relevant news relating to that supplier to determine an appropriate response and risk controls to be applied.

-Ripple’s employees are encouraged to report any concerns about modern slavery or human trafficking they suspect that is related to Ripple’s, or its suppliers’, activities or any such incidents outside the sphere of work.
-Employees that do not act in the spirit of this policy will face disciplinary action.
+Ripple provides and will continue to provide training to its employees who are encouraged to report any concerns about modern slavery or human trafficking they suspect that is related to Ripple, or its suppliers’, activities or any such incidents outside the sphere of work.

 This statement has been approved by the Ripple Board of Directors on 28 July 2023.

 Chief Executive Officer, Ripple Energy Limited